 - Color and decorate your banjo however you want.

 While it makes me sad that this was my last week of Art in the Garden, and that this will be my last blog post, I have thoroughly enjoyed every moment here at the Buffalo Bill Center of the West.
 I have always hated saying good-bye, so instead:

 “Happy trails to you, until we meet again!”

-For more Art in the Garden Activites, go to Cowboy’s Life is the Life for Me, Native American Arts and Crafts, Wild Things, How the West Was Fun, Nature Arts and Crafts, Wild Wonderland, Western Arts and Crafts, and The West and You
+For more Art in the Garden Activities, go to Cowboy’s Life is the Life for Me, Wild Things, How the West Was Fun, Nature Arts and Crafts, Wild Wonderland, Western Arts and Crafts, and The West and You.

 1. “Happy Trails.”
 Performed by Roy Rogers.
 On Roy Rogers Show.
 By Dale Evan Rogers.
 1952